CrazyHackGUT/sm-autodemo/README.md

 Else you use Linux, then you need to register **./spcomp file.sp** and you will compile the file.

 ## SourceTV Enabling
-To enable SourceTV, you need to register the following in server.cfg:
+To enable SourceTV, you need to register the following in **server.cfg**:
 - tv_enable 1
 - tv_autorecord 1
 - tv_maxclients 0